Erin Lem, Editorial Director

 Favorite thing to do on a rainy day: Baking cookies and cuddling up with a Disney movie.

-Favorite street for an afternoon of fun: S Cedros Avenue, which runs through Solana Beach in San Diego’s North County.
+Favorite street for an afternoon of fun in San Diego: S Cedros Avenue, which runs through Solana Beach in San Diego’s North County.
 There are tasty restaurants and coffee shops to grab a bite to eats (Claire’s on Cedros is a favorite of ours); kid-friendly shops to browse (Leaping Lotus is awesome); the Solana Beach library; and if you cross the street, you get the beach.

 Favorite class: We are big fans of drop-in art classes at a few of the local art spots like Pachis, An Art Studio for Kids, and Art Soup.